eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/prototyping/_index.md

 ---
-title: "Prototyping"
+title: "Prototyping integration"
 date: 2022-11-02T10:09:25+05:30
 weight: 2
 description: >
-    Learn how to prototype with the playground.digital.auto integration.
+    Learn how to start a prototype with the playground of digital.auto and integrate it into Velocitas.
 ---

 The open and web based [playground.digital.auto](https://digitalauto.netlify.app/) offers a rapid prototyping environment to explore and validate ideas of a vehicle app which interact with different vehicle sensors and actuators via standardized APIs specified by the COVESA [Vehicle Signal Specification (VSS)](https://covesa.github.io/vehicle_signal_specification/introduction/) without custom setup requirements.
 It provides the opportunity: